-In 2020, Messrs.
-Mullen and Spray were participants in The Cincinnati Financial Corporation Retirement Plan (Retirement Plan), our tax-qualified defined benefit pension plan.
+In 2021, Mr. Spray was a participant in the Cincinnati Financial Corporation Retirement Plan (Retirement Plan), our tax-qualified defined benefit pension plan.
 There are no special or enhanced pension formulas for the named executive officers, compared with other plan participants.
 The Retirement Plan was frozen and closed to new participants in mid-2008.
 Participants remaining in the Retirement Plan continue to accrue a benefit as prescribed by the plan's terms.

-These two named executive officers also participate in The Cincinnati Financial Corporation Supplemental Retirement Plan (SERP).
+Mr. Spray also participates in the Cincinnati Financial Corporation Supplemental Retirement Plan (SERP).
 The SERP is unfunded and subject to forfeiture in the event of bankruptcy.